What comes first: brand design, website design, or SEO?

 If you’re constantly confused about what your social media, website, or marketing material should look like and spend hours making up the rules as you go just to end up with inconsistent messaging and visuals, you might be missing this key step for your business.

-This is why we always start with the brand, to set your business up for success.
+This is why I always start with the brand, to set your business up for success.

 After brand design: marketing collateral